good-yellow-bee/matre/docs/testing/testing.md

 # Testing Guide

-This guide covers testing practices for ReSymf-CMS using PHPUnit.
+This guide covers testing practices for MATRE using PHPUnit.

 ## Running Tests